jmacdonald/amp/documentation/pages/usage.md

 !!! note
     Hitting `backspace` will delete the entire last token, instead of the last character.
 The reasoning is, given the typical size of tokens, it's almost always easier to re-enter the last entry than to correct it.

+### Selecting/Opening Files

+Once the file you're searching for is shown, you can select it using the `up` and `down` arrows, followed by `Enter`.
 The file finder also has its own insert/normal modes.
 Hitting `esc` will grey out the input area and expose the following key bindings:

 Key           | Action
 ------------- | ------